 Working from home can reduce the distraction of workers and allow them to do more during working hours.

-Employees, including hourly wages, should be reimbursed for expenses accrued in their home offices.
+Employees, including hourly wage ones, should be reimbursed for expenses accrued in their home offices.
 You can buy them products to make their Work From Home Experiences better, or you can give them funds to make these purchases themselves.
 Indeed.com, the job board, and Google provided their staff with cash payments and reimbursements to help workers buy supplies to WFH.
-Others, like Apple and Twitter, place orders of equipment (desks, chairs, monitors, or docking stations) which are then shipped directly to the homes of remote workers.
+Thus, an employee can get whatever suits them, whether it be a mid century modern desk or a ladder desk.
+Or they can go crazy with a mechanical keyboard.

 A Work from Home Policy is an agreement between employer and employee that clearly defines the expectations and responsibilities of employees working from home.
 Companies that wish to introduce a work programme from home should draw up specific guidelines to ensure that employees understand what they have to do and when to ensure that remote work is completed successfully.

 One study found that allowing employees to work from home for only half the time would save companies $11,000 per employee.
 If 100% work from home is not on your company’s cards, try to give employees the opportunity to work from home for a small percentage of their time.
 And if you don’t want to move to a completely remote environment, you can try staging your employees “work days at home to save office space.”